aspnetter/obs_test/README.md

 ## Understand this workspace

+Although the current size and scope of the solution doesn't really require dependency management across out 2 projects, NX still helps to generate the necessary workspace and apps and do the basic build / run setup in seconds.

+It also generated all the structures for the automated tests which I ended up not doing as ran out of time :(

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `nx graph` to see a diagram of the dependencies of the projects... in this case, to see, there are none :)

+The reasons I chose it, too - it was a good learning exercise on something fairly simple.

 ## Building